city in W Germany, in North Rhine-Westphalia: capital of the Federal Republic of Germany (West Germany), 1949-90

 A city of west-central Germany on the Rhine River.
-Founded as a Roman garrison in the first century A.D., it was the capital of West Germany from 1949 to 1990.
-In 1991 Berlin was designated the official seat of the reunified German government, but some government offices remained in Bonn until 1999.
-Population: 314,000.
+Founded as a Roman garrison in the first century AD, it is noted as the birthplace of Ludwig van Beethoven (1770) and was the capital of West Germany (1949-1990).x

 Proper nounSee also: bon

 - A city in the state of North Rhine-Westphalia, Germany, which was the former capital of West Germany

 - In particular the remarkable frontier lines which bounded the Roman provinces of Upper (southern) Germany and Raetia, and which at their greatest development stretched from near Bonn on the Rhine to near Regensburg on the Danube, are often called the Limes Germanicus.